 I’m new to the world of investing in platinum – what products should I consider?

-In terms of bullion, rounds and bars are readily available.
-Investors interested in something a little different may consider coins, though.
-The Platinum American Eagle mint by the US Mint and the Platinum Canadian Maple Leaf minted at the Royal Canadian Mint are two examples of recently minted platinum coins that combine the price of platinum per ounce with numismatic value.
+In terms of bullion platinum investors may also consider platinum coins.
+The Platinum American Eagle Coin mint by the US Mint and the Platinum Canadian Maple Leaf Coins minted at the Royal Canadian Mint are two examples of recently minted platinum coins that combine the price of platinum per ounce with numismatic value.
 However, as mentioned elsewhere, collectible coins may not be the best path forward if you value only the metal content of the coin and are not interested in collectability.

-Will I lose money if I buy above the platinum spot price from a dealer?
+Will I lose money if I buy above the Platinum spot price from a Platinum bullion dealer?

 There is always a risk with any sort of investment, including precious metals.
 With that being said, it is crucial that you go into buying platinum with the right mindset.
 If you buy above the platinum spot price from a dealer and attempt to immediately turn around and sell that platinum, chances are good that you will lose money.
 However, if you hold your platinum until the spot price appreciates above the platinum worth for which you paid, you should be able to sell it at a profit.
 Precious metals investing is a long-term investment strategy.
 It is not like buying and selling stocks, where you can often make a small profit with a same-day trade.

 Should I buy platinum bullion in larger quantities?